simonschwartz/breaker-box/README.md

 A circuit breaker automatically detects failures in dependencies of a system.
 When a dependency is detected as failing, the circuit breaker prevents traffic from being sent to the service, while periodically sampling a small percentage of traffic to verify if the dependent service has recovered.
 This prevents cascading failures that can be caused by continuing to send traffic to a failing service.

+A circuit breaker can help protect systems against:
+- retry storms caused by services that retry failing requests
+- continuing to add load on a service that is exhausted of resources

+It also provides other benefits such as:
+- avoiding unnecessary latency by failing fast
+- signalling to dependent services that the service is unavailable so they can respond appropriately

 ## Approach